sts24/sts-eleventy/src/index.md

 ---
 layout: home.njk
-templateEngineOverride: njk, md
-title: Scott Smith
+title: Home
-pageType: home
-intro: Scott is a Front-End Developer who loves taking on the challenge of writing HTML, CSS, and Javascript that drives the building blocks of the web.
 ---
-## Works in Higher Education Marketing
-He has built front-end frameworks, WordPress projects, provided support to campus clients, and had a small stint teaching as well.

-<a href="/about/" class="btn">More About Scott</a>

-## Makes Stuff For The Web
-{% include "partials/portfolio-list.njk" %}

-<a href="/portfolio/" class="btn">View All Portfolio Projects</a>
+Scott is a Front-End Developer who loves taking on the challenge of writing HTML, CSS, and Javascript that drives the building blocks of the web.